 Today is a day full of adventure!
 A true highlight for the group.
 Students will have the opportunity to not only whitewater raft the Río Pacuare, one of the top rivers in all of the Americas, but they will also be able to zip through the trees on a canopy tour right off the banks of the river.

-Upon arrival to the river, the group will receive a safety talk and will practice working as a team as they descend the Class II & III portion of the river.
+Upon arrival at the river, the group will receive a safety talk and will practice working as a team as they descend the Class II & III portions of the river.
 It is an exhilarating experience crashing through the waves of rapids!
 The river trip will end at a jungle camp where the group will enjoy a delicious lunch before harnessing up and zooming across cables through the rainforest.
 The views of the river and rainforest below are incredible.

 This evening, students will have the opportunity to spend time with their homestays.
 We encourage students to bring a family-friendly board or card game to share.
 It is a fun way to practice Spanish as you explain how to play.
-Dinner and night in homestay community.
+Dinner and night in the homestay community.

 Day #5 – Local Farm Tour, Reforestation & Evening Cooking & Dance Lessons

 After breakfast today, students will meet up to experience a day in the life of a “campesino” or local farmer.
 On the tour of the farm, students will learn about organic farming techniques, will try their hand at harvesting a bunch of bananas, and will practice collecting coffee beans.
 The group will give back to the farm by helping with their reforestation project and will collect fresh vegetables for today’s lunch.